The Missing Half of Productivity Data

 Collecting productivity metrics has become table stakes.
-Spreadsheets track hours.
-Dashboards count logins.
-Reports measure calls made and emails sent.
-But stacking up numbers is not the same as understanding performance.
-And confusing the two is costing organizations more than they realize.
+Spreadsheets track hours, dashboards count logins, and reports measure calls made and emails sent.
+Stacking up those numbers is not the same as understanding performance, and confusing the two is costing organizations more than they realize.

-Raw productivity data answers one question: what happened?
+Raw productivity data answers exactly one question: what happened?
 It tells you that a rep sent 42 emails last Tuesday, or that an employee logged into Salesforce for three hours on Thursday.
-It records the activity.
-It does not tell you whether any of it mattered.
+It records the activity but does not tell you whether any of it mattered.

 This is a critical distinction that gets lost in the rush to measure everything.
-When leaders rely solely on raw output metrics, they run into a predictable set of problems.
+When leaders rely solely on raw output metrics, three predictable problems follow.

-First, volume gets mistaken for value.
+Volume gets mistaken for value.
 An employee who sends 80 emails a day looks productive on paper.
-But if those emails are low-quality, unfocused, or going to the wrong people, the number tells a misleading story.
-Conversely, a high performer who does deep, focused work may generate fewer touchpoints but drive significantly better outcomes.
+But if those emails are low-quality, unfocused, or sent to the wrong people, the number tells a misleading story.
+A high performer who does deep, focused work may generate fewer touchpoints but drive significantly better outcomes.

-Second, context disappears.
+Context disappears.
 Raw data has no memory.
-A sudden drop in activity could mean an employee is disengaged.
-Or it could mean they just closed your biggest deal of the quarter and are catching their breath.
+A sudden drop in activity could mean an employee is disengaged, or it could mean they just closed your biggest deal of the quarter and are catching their breath.
 Without context, the same data point can lead to completely opposite conclusions.

-Third, timing breaks down.
+Timing breaks down.
 By the time a raw data report surfaces a problem, the window to intervene has often already closed.
-A high-performer who was quietly burning out six weeks ago has already started looking for a new job.
+A high performer who was quietly burning out six weeks ago has already started looking for a new job.
 The data was there.
 The signal was not.

 The gap between metrics and meaning is where performance quietly degrades.
 It is where coaching opportunities go unnoticed, where flight risks go undetected, and where burnout builds until it becomes turnover.